Mushymato/MiscMapActionsProperties/docs/panorama.md

 Panorama defines what goes behind a map in a way independent of map tiles, there are some hardcoded in C# examples of this vanilla (summet, island north, submarine).

+MMAP panoramas can be used by map property or custom field `mushymato.MMAP_Panorama <panoramaId>`

 There are some some panoramas provided by MMAP that can be used out of the box.
     - `MMAP_MountainView`: shows seasonal sky with some animated clouds, mountains, sunset, and stars at night.
     - `MMAP_ClearSky`: like `MMAP_MountainView` but without mountains and clouds.